 Family and New Life Center Support Services

-As a pioneer in innovations in obstetrical, maternity and gynecological services on Long Island, Winthrop-University Hospital continues to set the gold standard of excellence in maternal/child care.
+As a pioneer in innovations in obstetrical, maternity and gynecological services on Long Island, NYU Winthrop Hospital continues to set the gold standard of excellence in maternal/child care.
 One of the busiest programs in the New York metro area, our state-of-the-art New Life Center averages over 5,000 births annually in our ultra-modern home-like labor/delivery/ recovery suites.

 Patient and family-centered care (PFC) is our unique hallmark approach to the planning, delivery and evaluation of maternal/child care.
 PFC practitioners recognize the vital role that the whole family unit plays in ensuring the health and well-being of infants, children, adolescents and family members of all ages.
 We acknowledge that emotional, social and developmental support are integral components of health care.